Low Back Pain

 • Lie down as much as possible—almost 100% of the time.
 A sacroiliac joint dysfunction is kind of like a sprained ankle.
 When you sprain your ankle, you get off it, avoiding all weight-bearing positions.
 Same with sacroiliac joint dysfunction.
 Get off it.

 • Lie on your back or side.
-Use pillow under or between your knees.
+If more comfortable, use pillow under or between your knees.

 • Use ice for the first couple of days after onset of pain.
 On 20 minutes, off 40 minutes.